samuelhavelka/rpi-robotics-ws/README.md

 # rpi-robotics-tests

-Collection of test programs for Raspberry Pi 5:
+This is a collection of experiments for Raspberry Pi 5 with a robotics application.

+Currently includes:
 * Motor PWM control (software timed)
 * GPS data call (Ardusimple RTK2B)
-* GPIO testing
+* GPIO tests

-NOTE: these are being used for prototyping and MVP testing.
+NOTE: these are being used for rapid prototyping and MVP testing.
 NOT for production.
 Use at your own risk.